Renters and Housing Union

 The Renters and Housing Union (RAHU) is a syndicalist tenants union based in Australia.

 RAHU organises for safe and secure housing through self-advocacy, education, and eviction defence.

 This includes supporting tenants through processes like evictions and bond recovery, with the union recouping $12,000 in members' bond money in a year.
+The Secretary of RAHU is Adu Hani.

 History

 The Renters and Housing Union was established in May 2020 as a response to increased housing precarity due to the COVID-19 pandemic.
 The union was formed following a rent strike campaign organised by the Industrial Workers of the World branch in Melbourne.

 During the COVID-19 pandemic in Victoria, RAHU campaigned for an eviction moratorium that was instated in Victoria for a period of time.
 During the eviction moratorium, temporarily housed homeless people were evicted from hotel accommodation.
 This was opposed by RAHU.

 In the union's first year, members dealt with a total of 84 cases involving 146 claims.

 Of those cases, $126,775.20 of $139,947.16 in debt was resolved in favour of RAHU members by negotiating rent reductions, debt waivers, preventing rental increases, or claiming bonds.

-In 2024 a Western Australia Branch of RAHU was founded and as of 2025 a state wide New South Wales Branch also exists.
+In 2024 a Western Australia Branch of RAHU was founded and as of 2025 a statewide New South Wales Branch also exists.

+In 2026 RAHU led the first organised residential eviction resistance in Western Australia, preventing the eviction of a single mother.

-Positions
+Positions and Objectives

+RAHU describes itself as Syndicalist within its constitution.

+RAHU's demands include: a 2 year rent freeze, taxation of empty properties and national level minimum standards for rentals.
+It also has a set various objectives which includes the long term objective of the "Abolition of rent."

 During the COVID-19 pandemic, RAHU campaigned for increased rental protections including an eviction moratorium.

 RAHU advocates for expanding public housing as opposed to social housing.

+In November of 2025 RAHU released a position paper called "Universal Rent Control via Collective Bargaining" arguing for a system of rent control, with rent to be determined via negotiations between organised groups of tenants and landlords.